yNosGR/PythonProtocolGateway/README.md

+Originally from andiburger/growatt2mqtt, heavily modified to easily work with new and multiple protocols, configurable protocols, and added propper mqtt discovery / functionality to work with home assistant

+# donate
+(btc) bc1qh394vazcguedkw2rlklnuhapdq7qgpnnz9c3t0

 # growatt2mqtt

 Growatt2MQTT is a small python-based service which connects via usb to the Modbus interface of Growatt inverters and published the collected data on MQTT.